You will always have some vaginal discharge starting a year or 2 before puberty and ending after the menopause.

 Thrush can cause:

-- increased vaginal discharge which is usually white (like cottage cheese), and doesn't usually smell
+- increased vaginal discharge which is usually white (like cottage cheese), and does not usually smell

 - itching and irritation around the vagina

-Always talk to your doctor, pharmacist or midwife if you think you have thrush, as there are some thrush medicines you shouldn't use while you're pregnant.
+Always talk to your doctor, pharmacist or midwife if you think you have thrush, as there are some thrush medicines you should not use while you're pregnant.

-You can help prevent thrush by wearing loose cotton underwear, and some women find it helps to avoid perfumed soap or perfumed bath products.
+You can help prevent thrush by wearing loose cotton underwear.
+You may find it helps to avoid perfumed soap or perfumed bath products.